In the musical Hamilton, the lead character famously asks, “Are we a nation of states? What’s the state of our nation?”

 Carol Berkin is a Presidential Professor of American History.
 She taught early American and Revolutionary Era history, as well as women’s history, for four decades at the City University of New York’s Baruch College and Graduate Center.

-She is the author of books, including Jonathan Sewall: Odyssey of an American Loyalist [the Bancroft Award winner], A Brilliant Solution: Inventing the American Constitution, The Bill of Rights: the Fight to Secure America’s Liberties, and A Sovereign People: The Crises of the 1790s and the Birth of American Nationalism.
+She is the author of several books, including Jonathan Sewall: Odyssey of an American Loyalist [A Bancroft Award winner], A Brilliant Solution: Inventing the American Constitution, and more.

 She has appeared in documentaries on PBS and the History Channel and podcasts for The Gilder Lehrman Institute of American History and the New York Historical Society.